 During the design process, care was taken to ensure an easy flow through the building’s spaces.
 A core of functions clusters in the middle of the building, while open spaces around the edges allow for a natural pathway, creating a sense of discovery as spaces unfold.

 Contemporary and Contextual

 The UIS campus currently has postmodernist buildings oriented around a traditionally formal Quad.
-The Student Union will use contemporary forms and composition that respect the existing campus scale, character, and palette of materials, while also taking on its own identity as a non-academic building.
+The Student Union uses contemporary forms and composition that respect the existing campus scale, character, and palette of materials, while also taking on its own identity as a non-academic building.

 Simple and Elegant

-The design of the Student Union uses simple forms and elegant gestures to create a powerful composition without becoming overly complex.
-As such, the Student Union will be a new icon for the campus, certain to stand the “test of time” without becoming a piece of dated architecture.
+With its simple forms and elegant design, the Student Union has became an icon for the campus, certain to stand the “test of time” without becoming a piece of dated architecture.

-With large transparent spaces, terracing outside, and overlapping functions inside, people will be able to see up, down, in, out, and all around the building.
-This open design will enhance the social nature of the building.
-The two-story open lounge will connect the building’s spaces, creating the dynamic heart of the building and campus.
+With large transparent spaces, terraces planned outside, and overlapping functions inside, visitors to the Union are able to see up, down, in, out, and all around the building.
+This open design enhances the social nature of the building.
+The two-story open lounge connects the building’s spaces, creating the dynamic heart of the building and campus.